KWB-R/kwb.flusshygiene.app/README.md

 files, model input files and model results.
 Make sure that the folder exists.
 Required subfolders will be created automatically.

-With the second command you run the main function that does all the steps that are summarised in the preface above.
+With the second command you run the main function that performs all the steps that are outlined in the preface above.
 The function has an argument `upload` that is set to `FALSE` by default.
 The argument specifies whether to upload the result of the daily prediction to the web server of Technologiestiftung Berlin (TSB).
-Set this argument only to `TRUE` if you know what you are doing\!
+Set this argument to `TRUE` only if you know what you are doing\!

 ``` r
 kwb.flusshygiene.app::update_data_and_predict(upload = TRUE)
 ```

-We recommend that you setup a so called [cron-job](https://en.wikipedia.org/wiki/Cron) that runs this script on a daily basis.
+We recommend that you setup a so called [cron-job](https://en.wikipedia.org/wiki/Cron) that runs the main script on a daily basis.

 ## Folder structure